xHunterW/Snowflake-database-using-dbt-and-Airflow/cosmos_README.md

 Deploy Your Project to Astronomer
 =================================

 If you have an Astronomer account, pushing code to a Deployment on Astronomer is simple.
-For deploying instructions, refer to Astronomer documentation: https://www.astronomer.io/docs/astro/deploy-code/
+For deploying instructions, refer to the Astronomer documentation: https://www.astronomer.io/docs/astro/deploy-code/

 Contact
 =======